Norton Rose Fulbright grows revenue 8.3% to $2.26bn

 Having flatlined the previous year, NRF’s profits per equity partner soared by 32.7% in 2023 to $1.4m, fuelled by a reduction in its equity tier of around 140 lawyers.
 The firm had misclassified around that number of nonequity partners as equity partners in recent years, which in turn contributed to its non-equity tier swelling by 150 lawyers.

-Overall the firm’s partner count grew by just over 1% over the course of the year through a 36-strong promotions round and more than 40 lateral hires, including top disputes lawyer Alison Kellett in London from BNP Paribas and a senior corporate partner Jean-Claude Rivalland in Paris by Allen & Overy.
+Overall the firm’s partner count grew by just over 1% over the course of the year through a 36-strong promotions round and more than 40 lateral hires, including top disputes lawyer Alison Kellett in London from BNP Paribas and a senior corporate partner Jean-Claude Rivalland in Paris from Allen & Overy.

 Over the course of the year a number of senior leaders left the firm, including global COO Robert Otty, global CIO Ann-Michele Bowlin and global head of digital Sean Pratap.
 Global head of risk advisory Jane Caskey also exited in September for the same role at Linklaters, while Ffion Flockhart, who had been global co-head of information governance, privacy and cybersecurity, left to be head of cybersecurity at Allen & Overy.